PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

       - filteredSignal (float): EMG reading from MyoWare */

-  if (currMotor.overdrawn > 0 %% currMotor.overDrawn < 15) { // No matter the new state, keep HOLD state for 15 clock cycles
+  if (currMotor.overdrawn > 0 && currMotor.overdrawn < 15) { // No matter the new state, keep HOLD state for 15 clock cycles
     currMotor.state = HOLD;
   }